Is a Bouvier Des Flanders Right for You?

 Bouvier des Flandres are extremely good

-with children, making them a great family pet if you have little ones in your household.
+with children, making them good family dogs if you have little ones in your household.
 They are patient and gentle with kids, playing well with them even when the children are young and are known to have an excellent temperament.

 Bouvier des Flandres were first brought

 to North America by a man named John P. Travis in the 1920s.
 He loved their looks and temperament, and did a lot to promote them as working dogs and family pets.
-They were recognized by the AKC in 1931.
+They were recognized in the United States by the American Kennel Club in 1931.

 Growing Up Bouvier des Flandres!